Serbirial/ai-framework/README.md

 * Route -> Task Worker
 * Step 1: Action: web_search("capital of France")
 * Tool response: The capital is Paris.
-* Step 2: Confirms and replies
+* Step 2: Confirms and sets up filler for next step
 * Step 3: Filler setting up for final reply

 * Final Reply: The capital of France is Paris!